jones58/brutalist-map/README.md

 ## Debugging:

 - Using APIs for the first time was a learning curve.
 The Mapbox docs were very helpful though.
 I was able to get my API token and use an URL restriction to allow me to publish all my code publicly on Github whilst staying secure.
+- I realised that the popups that come with Mapbox are not very user friendly and would not suit my use case.
+I decided that the best thing to do would be to add a custom popup.

 ## TODO:

-- Fix popups:
-  - change pop up offset and styling of marker popups, maybe do them yourself somehow - see browser developer tools for bits of this.
-Could do like smart forests, where bigger box.
-- Tick box if you've been there, stored in local storage.
-Maybe counter of how many been to.
 - Small explanation of what brutalism is, could be a button/pop out.

+- Design custom popup
+  - Title
+  - Image
+  - About
+  - link
+  - Visited checkbox stored in local storage.
+  - Counter of how many been to.
+- Implement custom popup
-- CSS Bootstrap
+- Implement bootstrap

 ### Things I'd like to do later